What is Left Copy?

 Free Software Foundation ↩

-By all means, post a link to your leftcopied work, or a small snippet, thumbnail or a short abstract but be aware that posting substantial amounts of your leftcopied work on popular platforms run by big business is very likely to undermine it.
+By all means, post a link, or a small snippet, thumbnail or a short abstract but be aware that posting substantial amounts of work on popular platforms run by big business is very likely to undermine it.